 AirVPN support mobile users with a VPN app for Android as well as an iOS VPN app too.
-AirVPN also a VPN for Mac, Linux and Windows users.
+AirVPN also a VPN for Mac, Linux, and Windows users.
 The Linux VPN client has a GUI, which is identical to the Windows and OSX versions.

 Signing up for AirVPN is easy and painless, with the only personal information requested being a valid email address (AirVPN actively encourages users to deploy a disposable email address for this).
 Bitcoin payments are made via CoinBase, while other cryptocurrency payments are handled through CoinPayments.
 Once payment is made you will receive a welcome email containing some useful links.
-Unlike some providers, no account details are sent via plaintext email – you choose your login name and password during signup.
+Unlike some providers, no account details are sent via plaintext email – you choose your login name and password during sign-up.

 The AirVPN Windows VPN client

 AirVPN calls its custom Windows VPN client (they also offer this VPN for Mac OSX Mavericks and Yosemite, and Linux) “Eddie”, and the first nothing to note it about is that Eddie is fully open source.
-This means that it can be independently audited to ensure nothing untoward is going on, and I wish that more VPN providers would open source their software.
+This means that it can be independently audited to ensure nothing untoward is going on, and I wish that more VPN providers would open-source their software.
 Eddie features DNS leak protection, dynamic server selection, and lots of stats to help you decide on the best server to connect to.

-On the plus side, the forums provide a treasure-trove of VPN related knowledge, and the AirVPN team’s willingness to discuss intimate details of their operation (backed up by what is clearly strong technical knowledge) is a breath of fresh air in an industry where support often either only provides simple answers to complex questions, or even worse, does not seem to have a clue what it's talking about!
+On the plus side, the forums provide a treasure-trove of VPN related knowledge, and the AirVPN team’s willingness to discuss intimate details of their operation (backed up by what is clearly strong technical knowledge) is a breath of fresh air in an industry where support often either only provides simple answers to complex questions – or even worse, does not seem to have a clue what it's talking about!

 Privacy and security